 Summary

-I am a Lecturer in the Marketing subject group at Sheffield Business School.
+I am a Senior Lecturer in the Marketing subject group at Sheffield Business School.
 I earned my PhD in Marketing from Hull University Business School and have previously held roles as a Visiting Lecturer at York St John University.

 About